LithosphereRocketry/LithosphereRocketrySiteSource/md-pages/nandy.md

 instruction takes more than 2 cycles, and a large quantity (basically, anything that doesn't require extra memory accesses) only requires one.

-The one exception to the "arithmetic only happens on the accumulator" rule is the increment-stack-pointer operation.
-This is because the processor supports interrupts for I/O, and interrupts assume the stack to be in good working order;
+Originally, the one exception to the "arithmetic only happens on the accumulator" rule was the increment-stack-pointer operation.
+This is because the processor supports interrupts for I/O, and interrupts assume the stack to be in good working order; to implement `isp` from swaps would have to take up 5
-to implement `isp` from swaps would have to take up 5 instructions:
+instructions:

 ```
 dint      # Disable interrupts